2018 Virginia's 10th congressional district election: Barbara Comstock

 Comstock is a Georgetown University-educated lawyer who interned for her home state Senator Edward Kennedy during the presidency of Ronald Reagan, when she became a Republican.
-She then went on to work on Frank Wolf's staff, before making her reputation as an opposition researcher on Clinton administration scandals such as the Whitewater controversy, Filegate, Travelgate, and the Clinton–Lewinsky scandal and then working for the U.S. Department of Justice.
+She worked on Frank Wolf's staff before making her reputation as an opposition researcher on Clinton administration scandals such as the Whitewater controversy, Filegate, Travelgate, and the Clinton–Lewinsky scandal and then working for the U.S. Department of Justice.

 Shak Hill

 Shak Hill is a decorated Air Force combat veteran who graduated from the U.S. Air Force Academy, obtained an M.B.A. from Western New England University, and served in the U.S. Air Force in the Presidential Wing, based at Andrews Air Force Base in Maryland.
 A former elected official, he sought to unseat Senator Mark Warner in 2014 but did not win the Republican nomination.
 Hill believes that religion is essential to the country's well-being, arguing that the founders were Christians who "believed generally in a moral society, and that moral society has allowed us to flourish, unquestionably."
 He has criticized welfare programs that he says tell men that their fatherhood role is irrelevant, and attributed the rise in school shootings to the decline of two-parent households.
 He also blamed the school shootings on a "culture of death" brought about by abortion-on-demand.

 Hill said that what triggered his decision to run for the seat was Comstock's vote against an amendment that would have barred the Pentagon from paying for gender transition surgeries or hormone therapy for transgender service members.
 He described Comstock as a rabid Never Trumper" and member of "the swamp" looking to buy today's votes with our grandchildren's money."
 Comstock described Hill as a "perennial failed candidate".